 After your surgery you will be transferred to the recovery room.
 You will stay in the recovery room until you are awake and your pain has been managed so that you feel comfortable.
-You will then be transferred back to your room in the Orthopaedic Ward.
+You will then be transferred back to your room.